kkinnebrew/clementine/docs/Commons.md

 <a name="modules-add" />
 ### add(module, fn, dep, version)

 Adds a module with a given name and associates it with a given number of dependencies and versions.
+The `add()` method is available globally on the `Orange` object.

 **Arguments**